 Frequently Asked Questions

 When you add a new model to your Hygraph project, custom GraphQL mutations are automatically generated for that model.
-For example, creating a Product model will generate mutations like createProduct, updateProduct, deleteProduct, upsertProduct, publishProduct, and more.
-Each mutation accepts input types specific to your schema.
-Details here.
+For example, creating a Product model will generate mutations like createProduct, updateProduct, deleteProduct, upsertProduct, publishProduct, and unpublishProduct.
+Each mutation uses input types that match your schema, ensuring type safety and flexibility.
+Note: Auto-generation is schema-dependent; complex custom logic may require manual implementation.

-How do you create new entries using mutations?
+How do I create, update, or delete entries using mutations?

-What is an upsert mutation and how does it work?
+What is an upsert mutation and how is it used in Hygraph?

 How do batch mutations work in Hygraph?

-What are conditional fields and how do you use them in mutations?
+What are conditional fields in mutations and how do I use them?

 Features & Capabilities